 In some studios, effects are produced by external effect processing equipment.
-This can be quite a complex job, and unwanted buzzes and hums are often introduced through the wires that connect everything.
-Studio workstations such as those made by Roland and BOSS-and many computer recording/mixing programs-have effects built in.
-Therfore:
+Connecting a studio's effects boxes can become quite a complex job, and unwanted buzzes and hums are often introduced through the wires that hook everything together.

+Studio workstations such as those made by Roland and BOSS-and many computer recording/mixing programs-have effects built right in.
+This has a few distinct advantages: